Class 12 NCERT Solutions Business Studies - Planning - Free PDF Download

 12. Why is it that organisations are not always able to accomplish all their objectives?

-Ans: Organizations establish plans in order to achieve their goals.
-Planning is a necessary activity for any organization since it serves as the foundation for its operation.
+Ans: Organisations establish plans in order to achieve their goals.
+Planning is a necessary activity for any organisation since it serves as the foundation for its operation.
 However, occasionally things do not go as planned.
-Unexpected changes in the corporate environment can impair the organization's plans.
-Furthermore, the planning process has its own constraints that impede the achievement of all of an organization's objectives.
+Unexpected changes in the corporate environment can impair the organisation's plans.
+Furthermore, the planning process has its own constraints that impede the achievement of all of an organisation's objectives.

-The following are some of the planning limits that may lead to the abandonment of organizational goals.
+The following are some of the planning limits that may lead to the abandonment of organisational goals.